rienajahnke1/ECSE4320_Adv_CompSys/project_4/README.md

 To compile the wrapper and c file, I used this command:

     gcc -o search_functions.so -shared -fPIC search_functions.c

+This gcc compiles the C file and creates a .so (shared object) file 'search_functions.so' which is a dynamic link library (DLL) used in Unix that contains compiled code that can be shared and used by multiple programs (windows .dll file).
+This allows Python to intaract with libraries like 'ctypes' and 'bridge' the two languages together.

-After many hours of trying to get it to work, I could not get around the seg fault error so tried another teqnique, using .pyx files
+After many hours of trying to get it to work, I could not get around the seg fault error so tried another teqnique, using .pyx files.
+A .pyx file is a Cython file, which is a programming language that makes easy to write C extensions for Python.
+I tried to utilize the advantages of the language to implement C SIMD instructions but also kept ending in a seg fault.

 To compile the Cython file, I used this command:

     cythonize -i search_functions.pyx